+3.6.2.
+Incidents and Misconduct

-- (Instructions 3.6.1.2 3.6.1.5) shall be disregarded, and the Tournament Doctor shall provide the necessary first aid until the player can be transported to hospital. - 3.6.1.8.
-The Referee shall be aware of any physiotherapy or facilities for physiotherapists available at the tournament and keep the Team Managers informed. - 3.6.1.9.
-As the Tournament Doctor may not be allowed to practice medicine in the host country, there shall be local medical service available at all times to cater for cases of illness among players and officials.
-The Referee shall pass on relevant information to the Team Managers. - 3.6.2.
-The Referee shall be called on court by the Umpire or intervene on his own initiative in case of flagrant or other misbehaviour resulting in a red card (Law 16.7) or when the Umpire needs his assistance to resolve other issues. - 3.6.2.1.
-Coming on court, the Referee shall first speak to the Umpire (and if necessary the Service Judge) to receive information about the situation, and only afterwards address the players.
-In case information from other sources is necessary to resolve the situation, such personnel shall be called to the court with the Referee normally remaining on court until the situation is resolved.
+The Referee shall be called on court by the Umpire or intervene on his own initiative in case of flagrant or other misbehaviour resulting in a red card (Law 16.7) or when the Umpire needs his assistance to resolve other issues.

+- 3.6.2.1.
+Coming on court, the Referee shall first speak to the Umpire (and if necessary, the Service Judge) to receive information about the situation, and only afterwards address the players.
+In case information from other sources is necessary to resolve the situation, such personnel shall be called to the court, with the Referee normally remaining on court until the situation is resolved.
 While the Referee is on or near the court dealing with the problem, play is deemed suspended, unless the Referee advises the Umpire and the players otherwise. - 3.6.2.2.
-Should the Referee decide to disqualify a player, this player is disqualified from all events of the tournament, and a Disciplinary process may be recommended in the Referee's Report.
-The player's doubles partner may continue in other events of the tournament (GCR, Regulation 31.5). - 3.6.2.3.
+Should the Referee decide to disqualify a player, this player is disqualified from all events of the tournament and in Team Tournaments, from all future matches of the Team Tournament; and a Disciplinary process may be recommended in the Referee's Report.
+The player's doubles partner may continue in other events of the tournament (GCR, Regulation 31.5).

+3.6.2.3.
 The Referee shall resolve the situation as quickly as possible, explain his decision clearly, briefly and with conviction to the Umpire and the players, leave the court, and play shall resume, if applicable.
+There shall be no further discussion or appeal.

+3.6.3.
+Shuttle Speed

-There shall be no further discussion or appeal. - 3.6.3.
-The Referee shall at all times, when observing play, consider whether the shuttle speed selected before play started still appears to be correct. - 3.6.3.1.
+The Referee shall at all times, when observing play, consider whether the shuttle speed selected before play started still appears to be correct.

+- 3.6.3.1.
 When called on court by the Umpire because both sides wish to change the shuttle speed, the Referee shall first speak to the Umpire to add the Umpire's comments to his own observations before taking the decision to change the shuttle speed or not.
 Testing by the players may be performed, but will often not provide valid additional information. - 3.6.3.2.
-When no shuttles of correct speed are available, tipping may exceptionally be done (preferably by the Service

-Judge or another neutral person), but only as a last resort to continue play.
+When no shuttles of correct speed are available, tipping may exceptionally be done (preferably by the Service Judge or another neutral person), but only as a last resort to continue play.